Beamforming Design for IRS-and-UAV-Aided Two-Way Amplify-and-Forward Relay Networks in Maritime IoT: Introduction

-Because of a set of features of low cost, autonomy, mobility, high flexibility, and existence of line-of-sight (LoS) links, unmanned aerial vehicle (UAV) has been popularly applied to wireless network, so that high-rate and reliable transmission can be obtained \cite{Mxd2021}.
-With the ability to communicate and process signal, UAV can be regarded as a aerial base station (BS) or relay node to assist the key data collection and dissemination \cite{Jsy2020,Glh2020}.
-So far, UAV has shown great potential in many civilian and commercial application scenarios, such as, search and rescue, aerial imaging, emergency care, traffic monitoring, three-dimensional (3D) reconstruction, and positioning \cite{Wfq2023,Wqq2021}.
-How to extend the coverage and improve the energy efficiency of multiple UAVs is always challenging.
-Based on spatial adaptive play, a energy-efficient coverage deployment algorithm was proposed in \cite{Rl2018} to address two novel subproblems of maximum coverage and energy efficiency.
-Installing a light detection and ranging (LiDAR) sensor on the UAV can bring benefits for 3D reconstruction, while the mounting orientation of LiDAR is important.
-For a spinning LiDAR, its mounting orientation is generally suboptimal.
-In \cite{DL2022}, its optimal installation angle along the vertical direction of UAV was derived.
-Since UAV is easy to be captured and attacked in particularly, it is difficult to ensure secure communication between UAV and BSs.
-To improve the security, the authors proposed a physically unclonable functions-based protocol in \cite{AT2020}, where UAV and BSs need to be mutual authenticated.
-Although UAV can bring many conveniences to our lives because of unique characteristics, its size, power supply and weight are the constraints, which results in many challenges to UAV-enabled communication wireless networks, such as high-complexity power optimization and high-rate data transmission.
+Owing to a set of features of low cost, autonomy, mobility, high flexibility and existence of line-of-sight links, unmanned aerial vehicle (UAV) has been popularly applied to terrestrial wireless network.
+With the ability to communicate and process signal, UAV can be regarded as a aerial base station (BS) or relay node to assist the key data collection and dissemination, so that high-rate and reliable transmission can be obtained \cite{Jsy2020,Glh2020,Mxd2021}.
+Different from terrestrial wireless network, the communication environment is unstable and the vessels are sparsely distributed in the maritime scenario.
+However, due to a variety of advantages of UAV mentioned above, some existing research work has emerged where UAV can be regarded as a aerial platform integrated to maritime communication network (MCN) for coverage enhancement.
+A reliable maritime machine-type communication (MTC) is necessary for maritime IoT systems, in order to respond to the challenges faced by MTC, namely energy consumption and efficiency, the authors in \cite{RP2020} proposed a novel UAV-aided wireless communication network and applied a genetic algorithm based on probabilistic to solve a maximizing handover efficiency problem.
+To provide a high-quality service for more maritime users in remote zones, an UAV-assisted MCN based on non-orthogonal multiple access was developed in \cite{Tr2021}, where the intragroup power allocation and the transmission durations among the UAVs were iteratively optimized to maximize the minimum throughput.
+Although UAV can bring many conveniences to MCN because of unique characteristics, its size, power supply and weight are the constraints, which results in many challenges to UAV-enabled MCN, such as high-complexity power optimization and high-rate data transmission.